 How to run your LS1 on E85

-This is a discussion on How to run your LS1 on E85 within the External Engine forums, part of the LSx Technical Help Section category; just to add ..in my g/fs car manual ..its a sebring..2004 it says if you have the model that handles ...
+This is a discussion on How to run your LS1 on E85 within the External Engine forums, part of the LSx Technical Help Section category; i agree, if the tree huggers want to save the world, then maybe they can start with the other 4+ ...

 - Join Date